 Jump to:

-- Quick Overview of Disney Genie+
+- Quick Overview of Lightning Lane Multi Pass

-- What is Disney’s Genie+
+- What is Lightning Lane Multi Pass

-- How much does Genie+ cost?
+- How much does Lightning Lane cost at Disneyland?

-- Is Genie+ worth it?
+- Are Lightning Lanes worth it?

-- My Personal Opinion on “Paid FastPass”
+- My Personal Opinion on โPaid FastPassโ

 - Save this pic

-Quick Overview of Disney Genie+
+Quick Overview of Lightning Lane Multi Pass

 So with that being said, let’s jump straight to the guide!